-2 Refer to question 21.1 in Annex 3 for additional guidance.
+3 Refer to question 21.1 in Annex 3 for additional guidance.

-3 Relief was provided from the requirement to disclose whether a purchaser is a registrant or an insider of the issuer if one or more of the following apply:
+4 Filers are not required to disclose whether a purchaser is a registrant or an insider of the issuer if any of the following apply: (a) the issuer is a foreign public issuer;

-(b) the issuer is a wholly owned subsidiary of a foreign public issuer,

-(c) the issuer is distributing eligible foreign securities only to permitted clients.
+(b) the issuer is a wholly owned subsidiary of a foreign public issuer;(c) the issuer is distributing only eligible foreign securities and the distribution is to permitted clients only.